sculab/GeneMiner/README.md

 # 3. Running GeneMiner

 GeneMiner takes the reference sequences and FASTQ format sequencing files as input and the recovered phylogenetic markers as output.
 We have prepared a simulated dataset of `Arabidopsis thaliana` to help you quickly grasp the main usage of GeneMiner.
-The file were included in **DEMO** folder.
+This dataset can be found in the **DEMO** folder.

 ## 3.1 Running GeneMiner command-line